Japanese Language Program

 ✔️ Rigorous curriculum: You should expect to spend roughly 2 hours per week on independent preparation and homework.
 You'll receive personalized feedback on assignments and spend class time focused on hands-on activities that reinforce textbook learnings.

-✔️ Experienced native instructors: Our instructors are native speakers of Japanese with robust teaching experience, supported by a seasoned teaching and curriculum development advisor.
+✔️ Experienced native instructors: Our instructors are native speakers of Japanese with robust teaching experience at Boston-area universities, supported by a seasoned teaching and curriculum development advisor.

-✔️ Extended community: Online classes are supplemented with an optional in-person meetup each semester, and JSB offers a wide range of Japanese cultural programs to complement language study.
+✔️ Extended community: Our online classes are open to people everywhere, and supplemented with an optional in-person meetup each semester in the Boston area.
+JSB also offers a wide range of Japanese cultural programs to complement language study.

 Fall 2026 Courses